 The annual conference rotates between North American and European Universities and is held typically in June or July.
 The Call for Papers is put out in October-November with the submission deadline in January.
 Each proposal is reviewed (blindly) by two members of the international steering committee.
 Based on this feedback, the local host, who acts as the program chair for the conference, constructs the program.

-By design, the annual conferences are limited to about 40-50 participants.
+By design, the annual conferences are limited to about 60-70 participants.
 There are no parallel sessions to ensure that participants attend all panels and are able to interact with each other.
 Sessions are marked by high-level of audience involvement and civility.
 Typically, conference participants are expected to sign up to provide written feedback on two papers.

-To date, the annual conferences have been hosted by University of Washington, Seattle (2015), ETH Zurich (2016), Indiana University, Bloomington (2017), Stockholm University (2018), University of California, Santa Barbara (2019), University of Oslo (2020, 2021, virtual conferences due to COVID), Penn State (2022) and University of Glasgow (2023).
-The 2024 conference will be hosted by Université Laval in Québec City with Jean-Frédéric Morin as the program chair.
-For the call for proposals, click here.
+To date, the annual conferences have been hosted by University of Washington, Seattle (2015), ETH Zurich (2016), Indiana University, Bloomington (2017), Stockholm University (2018), University of California, Santa Barbara (2019), University of Oslo (2020, 2021, virtual conferences due to COVID), Penn State (2022), University of Glasgow (2023) and University of Laval, Quebec City (2024).
+The 2025 conference will be held in Sachseln, Switzerland, 10-13 June 2025, hosted by a consortium of Swiss Universities: ETH Zurich, University of Bern, University of Lucerne, and EPFL Lausanne.

 EPG organizes several other events.
 EPG also organizes a biweekly online seminar series which provides an additional venue for scholars to present their research in progress.
 If you wish to present a seminar, please contact Liam F. Beiser-McGrath.
 For the list of presenters in previous seminars, click here.